 - The cross-border restructurings of: Takata, SquareTwo and Elephant and Castle;

 - Hollinger Canadian Publishing Holdings Co. (representing the CCAA Monitor);

 - Cash Store Financial (representing the CCAA Monitor);

 - Skyservice Airlines Inc. (representing the court-appointed receiver and bankruptcy trustee);

 - Asset Backed Commercial Paper restructuring (representing the Canadian banks); and

 - Arctic Glacier Inc. (representing the debtor in its CCAA proceedings).

-Prior to joining the Bankruptcy and Restructuring Group in 2008, Heather had a general litigation practice at McCarthy Tétrault with a focus on commercial litigation and professional liability defence.
-She also served as prosecutor at the Discipline Committee of the Ontario College of Teachers.
+Prior to joining the Bankruptcy and Restructuring Group in 2008, Heather maintained a general litigation practice at McCarthy Tétrault where she focused on commercial litigation and professional liability defence.
+Additionally, she served as prosecutor at the Discipline Committee of the Ontario College of Teachers.

-Heather received her B. Arts Sc.
-(Hons.) from McMaster University in 1998, her LLB from Osgoode Hall Law School and her MBA from the Schulich School of Business at York University, graduating from the combined program in 2002.
-She also completed an exchange to Warwick Business School in England in 2000.
+Heather obtained her B. Arts Sc.
+(Hons.) from McMaster University, her LLB from Osgoode Hall Law School and her MBA from the Schulich School of Business at York University.